d-sauer/blog/2015/spring_boot_dev_tools_with_gradle/index.md

-# Continous Autoreload with Spring Boot + Developer tools and Gradle
+# Continuous Autoreload with Spring Boot + Developer tools and Gradle

 With the recent release of [Spring Boot 1.3](http://projects.spring.io/spring-boot/) there is a new dependency in town [Spring Boot Dev Tools](https://spring.io/blog/2015/06/17/devtools-in-spring-boot-1-3).
 Which enable us to automatically reload Spring Boot application if some classes in class path has changed.